TR-Systems/modernist/test.md

 ---

-Here is the source markdown to produce that grid.
+Here is the source html to produce that grid (see test.md).
+I believe this is the only way to achieve these results through any markdown translator.
+Good for short sections of a document, such as text alongside a large image.

 ```
 <div class="image-grid">